srMarquinho/ultimate-dividend-portfolio/README.md

 **Hundreds of transactions to add:** You probably be alright adding the average price you paid for each stock in the `Transactions` tab.
 Unless you want a detailed summary.
   - Sum all the prices you've paid for a stock and divide it by the number of transactions to get your average cost.
   - Use exchange `1` and add your average cost to that stock at `Buy/Sell Price` in your own currency.
+  - From there you can carry on adding transactions individually.
   - This is how my `VUSA.L` and my `JNJ` would look like i.e.:
   <div>
     <img alt="Average Transactions Example" src="./images/AverageTransactionsExample.png" width="100%">